 § 4 Conway’s Law How an organization partitions itself should aim to maximize its communication effectiveness.
 Therefore, structure the organization into Small Teams, each attuned to concerns that create the most value to the enterprise.

-§ 5 Birds of a Feather Empowered teams that self-organize tend to isolate themselves from the enterprise, but core competencies are best developed across boundaries.
-Therefore, form an ad-hoc group to share expertise for each core competency.
+§ 5 Birds of a Feather Empowered teams that self-organize tend to isolate themselves from the enterprise, but people best develop core competencies across boundaries of diverse work.
+Therefore, form an ad-hoc group for sharing expertise in each core competency.

 § 6 Involve the Managers If development efforts are languishing for lack of coordination across products or because administrative tasks displace development efforts, then enlist a small management staff as “über ScrumMasters” who can initiate radical change, remove impediments, provide administration and coordinate from a “big picture” position.

 § 7 Scrum Team Division of labor is inefficient at producing complex products.
 Therefore, form a team of people: Development Team, a Product Owner, and a ScrumMaster.

 § 8 Collocated Team If the complexity of collaborative development demands high-fidelity communication, then locate the team together within talking distance.